 You can compost many organic kitchen scraps in a wormery.
 'Spoil the worms rotten by adding materials like vegetable peelings, tea bags and coffee grounds as well as small amounts of bread, weeds, and leaves,' explains David Domoney.

 'It is always better to add partially decomposed kitchen waste as it is easier for the worms to eat and chopping food finely helps worms to eat it and break it down faster,' advises Anna.

-Don’t give them any meat or dairy, and avoid onions, acidic or oily foods.
+There are some foods to avoid putting in your wormery, including acidic foods.
 'Bear in mind that citrus fruits can increase the acidity which isn’t suitable for worms, so if they are added, ensure it’s only in small quantities,' says David.

 'The greater the variety of organic wastes you use for worm composting, the better the resultant worm castings will be,' explains Ronnie.